-Reports: Antonio Brown visiting Tampa Bay and could sign quickly with Bucs
+Antonio Brown won’t sign with the Seahawks as he reaches agreement with Tampa Bay, reports say

 Both Carroll and Wilson portrayed attempting to add Brown as part of the team’s never-ending quest to be as competitive as possible, especially in a season when Seattle has jumped out to its best start ever at 5-0, only further emboldening the team’s Super Bowl aspirations.

-Tampa Bay feels it can win it all, too, already boasting the number-one ranked defense in the NFL in yards allowed and coming off its best game of the season, a 38-10 thrashing of previously undefeated Green Bay.
+Tampa Bay feels it can win it all, too, already boasting the No. 1 ranked defense in the NFL in yards allowed and coming off its best game of the season, a 38-10 thrashing of previously undefeated Green Bay.

 Brown, who turned 32 in July, was named an All-Pro every year from 2014-17 and owns the fourth-best per-game receiving yard average in NFL history at 86.0.